amjahromizadeh/Ferritin-Delirium-/README.md

 This repository contains the analysis code used in the study:

-**​Serum ferritin and delirium risk: Integrative genomic analysis identifies locus-specific signals at 19q13 with no genome-wide causal effect**
+**​Serum ferritin and delirium risk: Integrative genomic analysis identifies locus-specific signals at 19q13**

 The main goals are to:
 - test whether genetically proxied serum ferritin has a causal effect on delirium risk using two-sample Mendelian randomization (MR);